chimera137/odoo-device-monitor/README.md

 - **Business Field Mapping**: Map PLC registers/nodes to Odoo business fields (e.g., production quantity, scrap, inventory).
 - **Flexible Update Conditions**: Supports always update, on value change, or on threshold for each mapping.
 - **Automatic Business Updates**: Updates Manufacturing Orders, creates scrap records, and more based on live PLC data.
-- **Real-Time Monitoring**: Displays device status, last values, and alerts in real time.
-- **No Data Duplication**: Reads directly from connector device models (no duplicate device registry).

 ## System Architecture Context
 The `odoo-device-monitor` module is a key part of a multi-vendor PLC integration system for Odoo ERP.
 It acts as the business logic layer, working in conjunction with: